PremiseHealth/formio-schema-secure/README.md

 ```

 ##### Exclude paths
-To exclude certain API Enpoints add the endpoint path on a newline in a file named `excludepaths`
+To exclude certain API Enpoints add the endpoint path on a newline in a file in the project root named `excludepaths`
 ```sh
 admin
 user